 At Qalaa, we are proud to play an important role in supporting Egypt's national economic strategy, as we continue to be at the forefront of the country's private sector development efforts.
-Some of our El Minya.
-Meanwhile, ERC prevents the discharge major investments include the Egyptian Refining Company (ERC), Qalaa's leading energy subsidiary and Africa's largest privately-led infrastructure project, our mining subsidiary ASCOM, which continues to work towards penetrating new international markets and growing its export sales volumes, and National Printing, which through its various subsidiaries, continues to expand its international presence and currently exports its products to numerous countries worldwide.
+Some of our major investments include the Egyptian Refining Company (ERC), Qalaa's leading energy subsidiary and Africa's largest privately-led infrastructure project, our mining subsidiary ASCOM, which continues to work towards penetrating new international markets and growing its export sales volumes, and National Printing, which through its various subsidiaries, continues to expand its international presence and currently exports its products to numerous countries worldwide.